10 Hottest New Recycled Clothing Brands of the Year

 Some brands even offer a recycling program where you can resell your old or unloved items.

 Supporting the sustainable fashion industry is vital because fast fashion is a huge global issue.
-Between 80 and 100 billion new clothing garments are produced globally every year.
-But 87% of those materials will end up in incinerators or landfill, and only 1% are currently recycled.
+The fashion industry produces 80-100 billion new garments globally every year.
+But 87% of those materials end up in incinerators or landfills, and only 1% are currently recycled.

 That's why I'm sharing this list of stylish and sustainable clothing brands that use recycled materials.